-- 1. You must assess the conditions and your capability and only sail when you feel that it is safe to do so. - 2.
-From a safety perspective the club may operate a safety boat on the club sailing days (TBC) noted in the handbook, otherwise there will be no safety cover.
-If you are sailing other than on a club sailing day please ensure that a member of your family is aware of where you are and what you are doing.
+7. From a safety view point, generally the Club is not operating any safety cover, but the club may operate a safety boat on specific sailing days (TBC) If you are sailing alone ensure that a member of your family is aware of where you are and what you are doing.
 Also give them an approximate time you will be back home.
-If you can and have the facility, take a mobile phone with you as this can be tracked in case of an emergency and you can also contact others. - 3.
-Other additional safety measure to be adopted when sailing without safety boat cover use a masthead float, carry a paddle, radio (if possible) long tow line in case you can get a tow from others and it is safe to do so and above all wear your buoyancy aids/life jackets.
+If you can and have the facility, take a mobile phone with you as this can be tracked in case of an emergency and you can also contact others.

+8. Other additional safety measure to be adopted - use a masthead float, carry a paddle, radio (if possible) long tow line in case you can get a tow from others and it is safe to do so and above all wear your buoyancy aids/life jackets.